 PNE Model: C57BL/6 mice were purchased from Charles River Laboratories (Kingston, NY) and housed in the Florida State University Laboratory Animal Resources facility.
 The facility is a temperature and humidity controlled environment maintained on a 12-hr light-dark cycle (lights off at 7 AM and on at 7 PM).
 The mice had food and water available ad libitum.
 Breeding age (8-12 week-old) female mice were randomly assigned to one of three experimental groups based on the type of drinking water supplied: PNE group was provided with water containing nicotine [100 µg/ml; (-)-nicotine, Sigma Chemical Company, St. Louis, MO; Cat# N3876] and 2% saccharin (Alfa Aesar, Heysham, England; Cat# A15530); Saccharin group was provided with water containing 2% saccharin.
 To control for the potential effects of saccharin, a third group of mice received plain water [1-4].
 After 3 weeks, female mice in each group were bred with drug naïve male mice.
 Based on the presence of vaginal plug the day of successful mating was designated embryonic day 0 (E0) and the day of birth postnatal day 0 (P0).
 The litter size was standardized to contain 6-8 offspring on the day of birth.
 The three types of water were continued until the pups were weaned on P21.
 Throughout pregnancy, each female mouse was singly housed.
 Upon weaning, same sex offspring were housed 2-4 per cage.
 All of the experimental procedures were in full compliance with institutional guidelines at the Florida State University and the NIH Guide for the Care and Use of Laboratory Animals.

 Closed head repetitive mTBI: The procedure was performed on male mice at approximately P60.
 An electromagnetically driven stereotaxic device designed to control the site, depth, and velocity of impact was used (Impact One Stereotaxic Impactor, Leica, Bufalo Grove, IL).
 Blunt force impact was achieved by enclosing the tip of the metal piston in a customized rubber cap (9 mm in diameter) [22, 23].
 A custom-made foam platform was used to position the mice during impact.
 The rubber cap on the metal piston and the foam platform helped mimick the concussion and head rotation in humans.
 Anesthesia (2.5% isoflurane) was maintained throughout the procedure using a nose cone.
 The center of the impactor was positioned approximately 1 mm anterior to bregma, and 4 mm lateral to the longitiudinal midline [5].
 The depth of the impact was adjusted to 3 mm from the surface of the skin.
 The impact occurred at 5 meters/sec with a dwell time of 100 msec.
-A parallel set of mice in the sham group received the same anesthesia, were positioned in the same stereotaxic frame but were not subjected to mTBI.
+To control for the possible effects of anesthesia [37, 39], a parallel set of sham mice received the same anesthesia, were positioned in the stereotaxic frame, but were not subjected to mTBI.
 After impact (or sham procedure), the mice were placed on a heating pad until mobile and then returned to the home cage.
 The procedure was repeated once daily for for up to five consecutive days.